Global infrastructure to be a valuable choice in 2025

 These themes include decarbonisation, growing power demand from artificial intelligence (AI) and data growth, significant network investments in replacing ageing assets, realigned supply chains, and onshoring trends.

-The intersection of mega trends
+The intersection of megatrends

 Similarly, BlackRock believes that infrastructure as an asset class – like AI – will benefit from the “intersection of mega forces” in 2025.

-Key trends include the AI buildout and a growing need for data centres, demand for new-build “green infrastructure”, ageing populations in developed markets, and rising urbanisation in emerging markets which are expected to rewire global supply chains and help reshape infrastructure needs.
+Key trends include the AI buildout and a growing need for data centres, demand for new-build “green infrastructure”, ageing populations in developed markets, and rising urbanisation in emerging markets that are expected to rewire global supply chains and help reshape infrastructure needs.

-Rao added that infrastructure investments, with cash flows often tied to inflation, can help cushion portfolios against the higher inflation expected over the medium term.
+BII added that infrastructure investments, with cash flows often tied to inflation, can help cushion portfolios against the higher inflation expected over the medium term.

 According to BlackRock, private markets will have a role to play in bridging the gap between the required infrastructure and what governments and banks can finance alone, although exposure to private markets is not going to be suitable for all investors.